zhyoung17/zhyoung17/README.md

 ## Hi there 👋

 Welcome to my about me repository!
 This repository contains the source code for my online resume, coded using HTML and CSS.
-The repository also includes my resume in PDF format.
+You can view my website online [here](https://zhyoung17.github.io/resume/).

 ## About Me